Claude Fredericks: Early life and education

 Fredericks was born in Springfield, Missouri, on October 14, 1923.
 A precocious and lonely child, he began keeping a diary when he was eight years old.
 His mother took him to weekly Sunday afternoon picture shows and he listened to broadcasts of plays and symphony concerts on the radio.
 She took him on trips to New York, the Caribbean, Mexico, and Europe in the 1930s.

 In 1941, at seventeen, he entered Harvard College, where he studied Greek with John Huston Finley Jr., Sanskrit with Walter Eugene Clark, and Oriental Art with Langdon Warner.
-His friends included May Sarton, John Simon, John Berryman, Delmore Schwartz, Alan Rich, Paul Doguereau, and Fanny Peabody Mason.
+His friends included Anais Nin, May Sarton, John Simon, John Berryman, Delmore Schwartz, Alan Rich, Paul Doguereau, and Fanny Peabody Mason.
 He left college after a year and a half.

 In 1944, he moved to New York, settled into a large, empty room at 35 East 65th Street, and began to study on his own.
 He continued to maintain his journal and wrote stories and poems.
 To these he added several radio plays and a short novel, The Wedding.